Kickstarter projects; Ctrl+Alt+Del book set

 Kickstarter projects; a book set raises $665,725 in crowd funding.

 Kickstarter projects; Ctrl+Alt+Del by Tim Buckley, makes $665,725 for the campaign.
 Tim wants the finest book sets printing, so naturally he comes to us.
-The set contained three hardcover volumes with 1,088 full color pages, and nearly 2,500 comic strips.
+The set contains three hardcover volumes with 1,088 full color pages, and nearly 2,500 comic strips.

 The actual Kickstarter projects’ campaign …